ykdojo/personalized_search_challenge/README.md

 # Attempt on a Kaggle competition, *Personalized Web Search Challenge* (hosted by Yandex)
 URL: http://www.kaggle.com/c/yandex-personalized-web-search-challenge

-## Note: There is some code in pull requests.
-Somebody, please pull and merge them.

 ## Deadline: Friday, January 10, 2014

 ## Team Members